• Skip to main content

 Do these Pumpkin Pretzels taste like Pumpkin?

 No, these are pumpkin-shaped pretzels that are decorated to look like the famous gourd or Jack o'Lanterns.
-They do not taste like pumpkin nor do they taste like pumpkin spice.
+They do not taste like pumpkin, pumpkin spice, or have any pumpkin in the ingredients.

 Can you use large regular-sized hard Pretzel Twists?